 Not all the same

-What makes it sometimes difficult is that what someone can feel as a major conflict or a quarrel, does not feel that way at all for the colleague or manager in question.
+What makes it sometimes difficult is that what someone can feel like a major conflict or a quarrel, does not feel that way at all for the colleague or manager in question.
 It is a matter of perception.
 People who focus on cooperation sometimes see a difference of opinion more quickly as a conflict.
 While people who are more of a negotiator or a fighter do not regard it as a fight at all.

 Example of an engineer